Hafrún Rakel Halldórsdóttir

-Hafrún Rakel Halldórsdóttir (born 1 October 2002) is an Icelandic footballer who plays as a midfielder for Breiðablik and the Iceland national team.
+Hafrún Rakel Halldórsdóttir (born 1 October 2002) is an Icelandic footballer who plays as a midfielder for Brøndby IF and the Iceland national team.

 Club career

-After coming up through the junior teams of Afturelding, Hafrún started her senior team career with the joint team of Afturelding/Fram in the 2. deild kvenna.
+After coming up through the junior teams of Afturelding, Hafrún Rakel started her senior team career with the joint team of Afturelding/Fram in the 2. deild kvenna.
 After being pursued by several clubs, she joined Úrvalsdeild kvenna club Breiðablik in end of September 2019 after her contract expired with Afturelding expired.

+At the end of the 2023 season she joined Danish club Brøndby IF.

 National team career

 Hafrún Rakel was selected to the Icelandic national team for the first time in March 2021.
 She made her debut against Italy on 10 April the same year.

+On 13 June 2025, Hafrún Rakel was called up to the Iceland squad for the UEFA Women's Euro 2025.